ISO 200, f/2, 1/10000sec, flash power -2/3 – Classic Chrome

 Dinner In Monterey Park

-Incidentally it’s almost impossible to find any restaurant other than iHop and maybe Del Taco that are open on Christmas Day.
-If you can call those restaurants.
-So on our way back home to the City of Angels we made a pit stop in Monterey Park, which happens to house a very large Chinese community, actually the largest in the United States.
-Luck for us, the Chinese don’t close down shop on Christmas day.
+Incidentally, it’s almost impossible to find any restaurant other than iHop and maybe Del Taco open on Christmas Day.
+If you can, call those restaurants.
+So, on our way back home to the City of Angels, we made a pit stop in Monterey Park, which houses a very large Chinese community, actually the largest in the United States.
+Luckily, the Chinese don’t close down shop on Christmas day.

 ISO 3200, f/2.0, 1/60 sec – Monochrome+R